luckysuie/Pipelines/Pipeline-19/readme.md

 	   - application.yaml
 - My repo contains Azure SQL Database: https://github.com/luckysuie/Java-springboot
 ### Phase 1: Basic Infra and Installations
-1. Create a ubuntu VM with 4vCpus and 16GiB memoy with all ports open
+1. Create a resource group named lucky in canada central location and inside of it create a ubuntu VM with 4vCpus and 16GiB memoy with all ports open
 2. Login to VM using SSH and do the below
    - Install Git
    - Jenkins installation and verification